kingparra/hpfp/08_-_recursion/outline.rst

   . . .

-If something is nested, then it is subordinate to the enclosing element.

 * 8.1 Recursion

   * p1.
-Characteristics of a recursive function definition.
-(This paragraph is not a definition of recursion itself, as a general idea.
-Don't take it literally.)
-Input determines when the evaluation of a recursive process will end.
+Characteristics of recursive function definitions.

   * p2.
-An example of recursion in language.
-A limited recursive expression can produce an unlimited number of computations.
-The number of repetitions are not defined beforehand, but determined by the input.
+An example of recursion as a pattern that occurs naturally in language.

   * p3.
-Haskell and lambda calculus have similar evaluation strategies, and recursive anonymous function literals can be written using combinators like the Y-combinator in both languages.
+I'm not sure what the intention of this paragraph is.
+Why is the author bringing up LC, Turing Completeness, and the Y-combinator here?
+How is it relevant to writing recursive functions in Haskell?

   * p4.
-Recursion is the only method of expressing repetition in Haskell, so you need to understand it in order to read other peoples code.
-Something about leaky abstractions and HOFs.
+Recursion is the only method of expressing repetition in Haskell, so you need to understand it in order to read others code.

 * 8.2 Factorial!